blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 26. Weak: One target in sight deals 2d4 less damage until they complete a rest or the caster dies.
 27. Shadow Blade: Form a blade for an hour with a +4 bonus to hit and deals 2d6 damage.
 28. Green Flame: Create a 5ft cube of flame which forces a DEX save to halve 2d6 damage for creatures inside.
 29. Thorns: Thorny tentacles erupt in three 5ft cubes within sight, lashing creatures adjacent to them to deal D4 damage per turn.
+Lasts 1 minute.
 30. Ice Floor: A 20ft square on the ground becomes icy and forces DEX save to avoid slipping and falling prone.
 31. Noxious cloud: You create a cloud of green gas within sight that fits within a 20ft cube which forces a CON save to prevent D6 damage at the start of the effected creature's turn.
+Lasts 1 minute.
 32. Featherweight: You may jump 20ft vertically and safely float to the ground when falling from any height for the next hour.
 33. Demonic Transformation: You transform into a demon(Stats decided when you learn this spell) and may make a DC15 spell check to revert once per hour.
 34. Shadow form: For the next hour, your shadow separates from you and takes its own turn in initiative using your ability scores and shadows of your equipment.